kevinobee/SSC.AggregateService/doc/features/Aggregate-Services-Getting-Started.md

 ### Step 4: Register the repository and API controllers in DI container

-Register the repository in the DI continer like this:
+Register the repository in the DI container like this:

 ```
     public void Configure(IServiceCollection serviceCollection)